-Previous prize winners (those who won cash or other material awards) must wait two years before submitting again.
+Previous Page One Prize winners (those who won cash or other material awards) must wait two years before submitting again.

 Entries (or drafts of entries) that have won 1st, 2nd or 3rd place in any other competition are not eligible, although those that have finalist or honorable mention status in any other competition are eligible.

 The entrant’s name must not appear anywhere on the manuscript of the entry to ensure judging anonymity.
 The entrant’s name must not be part of the story title or included in the document's name.
 Any entry failing to comply with this rule will be ineligible and will not receive a refund of the entry fee.

 Winners of the first, second and third prize cash prizes, as well as any honorable mentions, must agree to allow their first pages to be posted on the Page One Prize website.
 If you are not willing to share your first page on the website, please do not enter the competition.
 (Posting on the website does not constitute "publishing," and you retain all rights to your work.)

 We do this not only to celebrate the winning work, but also because so many writers who enter the competition care about learning what makes a great first page, and showcasing the winning pages is an important learning opportunity and part of why this prize is offered.